qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

 :guilabel:`reclassified` one, there are not big differences.
 But giving a look at the legend you can see that the values go from 1 to 4.

 Let's give this layer a better style.

-Open the :guilabel:`Layer Styling` panel and choose :guilabel:`Paletted/Unique values` instead of :guilabel:`Singleband gray`.
+#.
+Open the :guilabel:`Layer Styling` panel;
+#.
+Choose :guilabel:`Paletted/Unique values` instead of :guilabel:`Singleband gray`;
-Click on the :guilabel:`Classify` button to automatically fetch the values and assign them random colors:
+#.
+Click on the :guilabel:`Classify` button to automatically fetch the values and
+   assign them random colors:

 .. image:: img/unique_style.png
    :align: center